operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/migration.md

 ### What is new

-Projects are now scaffold using:
+Scaffolded projects now use:

 - [kustomize][kustomize] to manage Kubernetes resources needed to deploy your operator
 - A `Makefile` with helpful targets to build, test, deploy and tailor things based on your project needs
 - Helpers and options to work with webhooks.
 For further information see [What is a Webhook?][webhook-doc]
 - Updated metrics configuration using [kube-auth-proxy][kube-auth-proxy], a `--metrics-addr` flag, and [kustomize][kustomize]-based deployment of a Kubernetes `Service` and prometheus operator `ServiceMonitor`
 - Scaffolded tests that use the [`envtest`][envtest] test framework
-- A preliminary support for plugins.
-For more info see the [extensible CLI and scaffolding plugins design document][plugins-phase1-design-doc]
+- Preliminary support for CLI plugins.
+For more info see the [plugins design document][plugins-phase1-design-doc]
-- A PROJECT file which stores more information about the resources in use, to enable plugins make useful decisions while scaffolding
+- A `PROJECT` configuration file to store information about GVKs, plugins, and help the CLI make decisions.
-- Liveness and Readiness probes using [`healthz.Ping`][healthz-ping].
 - A new option to create projects using ComponentConfig.
 For more info, see [enhancement proposal][enhancement proposal] and the [Component config tutorial][component-config-tutorial]
 - Go version `1.15` (previously it was `1.13`).

 Generated files with the default API versions:

-- `apiextensions/v1` for generated CRDs (`apiextensions/v1beta1` was deprecated in Kubernetes `1.16`)
+- `apiextensions/v1` for generated CRDs (`apiextensions/v1beta1` was deprecated in Kubernetes `1.16` and will be removed in `1.22`)
-- `admissionregistration.k8s.io/v1` for webhooks (`admissionregistration.k8s.io/v1beta1` was deprecated in Kubernetes `1.16`)
+- `admissionregistration.k8s.io/v1` for webhooks (`admissionregistration.k8s.io/v1beta1` was deprecated in Kubernetes `1.16` and will be removed in `1.22` )
 - `cert-manager.io/v1` for the certificate manager when webhooks are used (`cert-manager.io/v1alpha2` was deprecated in `Cert-Manager 0.14`.
 More info: [CertManager v1.0 docs][cert-manager-docs])

 **NOTE** You can still use the deprecated APIs which are only needed to support Kubernetes `1.15` and earlier.

-## Migration Steps

-The most straightforward migration path is to:
-1. Create a new project from scratch to let `operator-sdk` scaffold the new project.
-2. Copy your existing code and configuration into the new project structure.

-**Note:** It is recommended that you have your project upgraded to the latest SDK release version (0.19.x+) before following the steps in this guide to migrate to new layout.

 Please ensure that you have read [Can I customize the projects generated with SDK tool?][faq-custom] in the [FAQ][faq] before continuing further.